-The existing analysis system has been developed for ease of use.
-All software is packaged on platform software and is able to operate on personal computers.
-This analysis system is connected to an Ethernet LAN in the FFWC, providing a convenient environment for FFWC staff to confirm and modify the analysis system using any computer connected to the LAN.
-As the FFWC staff were trained on using this network, the proposed analysis system (both for central and regional control) will be comparable to the existing configuration.
+Existing analysis system is developed for ease of use.
+All software is packaged on a platform software and is able to run even on the personal computer.
+This analysis system is connecting to Ethernet LAN in FFWC, on taking a convenient environment for FFWC staff to confirm and modify analysis system by any computer connecting to this LAN.
+FFWC staff has been trained on and developed this system.
+So, proposed analyzing system as central and regional control system will take succession of existing analyzing system basically.